Updated September 10, 2020

 COVID-19 Prevention & Mitigation Plan

-Though we have started the 2020-21 School Year with School from Home, Live Oak continues to actively plan and prepare for Tree House, a return to campus that safeguards the health of our community.
+Though we have started the 2020-21 School Year with School from Home, Live Oak has transitioned to Tree House, a hybrid return to campus that safeguards the health of our community.

 You can find the most up-to-date and detailed plans below.
 Please check this page often, as we will make adjustments as needed in order to align with recommendations from public health authorities.